Sylvie Poinsot

 • 2012:

-• Le Contre-Annuaire Volume1 - 11-13 Editions, Paris.
+• Le Contre-Annuaire Volume 1 - 11-13 Editions, Paris.

 ARTIST BOOKS AND PUBLICATIONS

-• 2016: "Parenthèse - Éclairage sur une folie ordinaire": Short story published by Éditions l'Harmattan, Paris.
+• 2016: "Parenthèse - Éclairage sur une folie ordinaire": Short story, Éditions l'Harmattan, Paris.

-• 2015: "À la volée": Collection of short texts published by Éditions l'ATRT, Paris.
+• 2015: "À la volée": Collection of short texts, Éditions l'ATRT, Paris.

-• 2014: "Portraits croisés" Éclats de lire Collection - ATRT-Paris writing workshop (Texts and paintings) - Éditions l'ATRT, Paris.
+• 2014: "Portraits croisés" - Éclats de lire collection - ATRT-Paris writing workshop (Texts and paintings), Éditions l'ATRT, Paris.

-• 2006: "Dialogue avec la modèle" (Pastels and texts) - Artist's book.
+• 2006: "Dialogue avec la modèle" (Pastels and texts) - Artist book.

-• 2005: "Interrogations et ruptures" (Pastels and texts) - Artist's book.
+• 2005: "Interrogations et ruptures" (Pastels and texts) - Artist book.

-TRAINING AND WORKSHOPS
+EDUCATION AND WORKSHOPS

-• 2016-2017: Life drawing course - Miroiterie workshops - Paris with Jean Claude Athan.
+• 2016–2017: Life drawing course - Ateliers de la Miroiterie - Paris with Jean Claude Athan.

 • 2006–2015: Writing workshop with Christine Tristan at ATRT - Paris 13.